C. J. Brown: International career

+Coaching career

 On January 18, 2010, Brown was hired as an assistant head coach for Real Salt Lake.
 He would assume the vacancy left by Robin Fraser, who left the club to coach Chivas USA.
 On December 11, 2013, Brown was named assistant coach of the Chicago Fire, where he won an MLS Cup as a player in 1998.
 After almost a year he moved to expansion club New York City FC on December 1, 2014, rejoining Jason Kreis, who he had worked under at Real Salt Lake.

 On November 2, 2015, New York City FC, disappointed with not making the 2015 MLS Cup Playoffs, announced they had parted ways with Head Coach Jason Kreis as well as Brown and assistant Miles Joseph after just one year of management and would be looking for a new head coach for the following season.

 On July 10, 2018, the New York Red Bulls announced that Brown would be joining newly appointed head coach Chris Armas' staff as an assistant.

 On February 2, 2021, Brown was announced as the first technical director and head coach for Chicago House AC, a new professional soccer team in the National Independent Soccer Association.
 Later that year on March 11, Brown was announced as an assist coach for the United States men's national under-23 soccer team ahead of the 2020 CONCACAF Men's Olympic Qualifying Championship.

 Brown rejoined the Fire on December 20, 2021, as a member of head coach Ezra Hendrickson's coaching staff.
+In January 2024 Brown left the Fire coaching staff for a new grassroots role with the club.